Rockport Flower Planting Services

 Massachusetts Conservation Commission Requirements for Flower Planting Near Protected Areas & Water Resources

-Flower planting near Rockport’s wetlands and water resources is regulated under the Wetlands Protection Act (M.G.L. c.
-131, § 40), requiring a 25–50 foot buffer zone and possible RDA or NOI permits if within jurisdiction.
-Erosion control measures such as silt fencing, straw bales, and mulching are mandatory to prevent sediment runoff.
-Coordination with the Rockport Conservation Commission 34 Broadway Rockport, MA 01966 Phone: (978) 546-5005 Official Website: Rockport Conservation Commission is essential, especially when rare species or sensitive habitats are present.
-No work should occur during bird nesting season (March 15–August 31) in designated areas.
-For further guidance, consult the Wetlands Protection and MA Stormwater Standards.
+Flower planting near Rockport’s wetlands, streams, and other protected resources is regulated under the Wetlands Protection Act (M.G.L. c.
+131, § 40).
+Activities within 25–50 feet of wetlands require filing a Request for Determination of Applicability (RDA) or Notice of Intent (NOI) with the local Conservation Commission.
+Erosion control measures—such as silt fencing, straw bales, and mulching—are mandatory to prevent sediment runoff.
+Coordination with the MA Division of Fisheries & Wildlife is required if rare species habitat may be affected.
+No work is permitted during bird nesting season (March 15–August 31) in sensitive areas.
+For more information, consult the Wetlands Protection Act and local commission.

 Professional Plant Selection Standards & Native Species Prioritization for Rockport’s Climate Zone 6b